Connect with us

 Selley, the former Arsenal midfielder, lasted just two months at the Row having taken over from Ross Weatherstone and Tyrone Newton in November.

-Director of and former boss Anthony Millerick said of his departure: “Working alongside Ian to bring in players, I saw first-hand how hard both Ian and Mick worked behind the scenes to make this work.
+Director of football and former boss Anthony Millerick said of his departure: “Working alongside Ian to bring in players, I saw first-hand how hard both Ian and Mick worked behind the scenes to make this work.

 “Coming in at a delicate time, and after a really positive start, things went against them at crucial times, which killed any chance of much needed momentum to pull us away from danger.